 Heavy themes with extensive features and complex code slow down your site.
 Choosing a lightweight, well-coded theme is crucial for fast load times and efficient site operation.
 When selecting a theme, prioritize performance and simplicity:

 - Minimalist themes.
-Select themes like GeneratePress or Astra that are designed for speed.
+Choose themes like GeneratePress or Astra, which are designed for speed.

 - Avoid feature bloat.
 Choose a theme that offers only the features you need.